fortify-presales/FortifyAzureRMDemo/README.md

 AZURE_REGION=eastus
 ```

-Make sure you set an appropriate value for `AZURE_SUBSCRIPTION_ID` and if you want to upload the results to Fortify
+Make sure you set an appropriate value for `AZURE_SUBSCRIPTION_ID`, and if you want to upload the results to Fortify
-Software Security Center `SSC_URL` and `SSC_AUTH_TOKEN`.
+Software Security Center, update `SSC_URL` and `SSC_AUTH_TOKEN` as well.

-Note: this file should not be added to source control as its contains usernames/passwords.

 Next update the file `azuredeploy.parameters.json` with content similar to the following, please use the same
 unique name as chosen above for the `appDnsPrefix` element: